 However, this shall not apply when a patent opposition is pending before the IPTAB.

 Trial for correction is intended to protect a patent invention by providing an opportunity for a patentee to make corrections under the condition that there are no unexpected losses or damages caused to any third parties.

 When a trial decision to correct specifications or drawings of a patented invention becomes final and conclusive, it shall be deemed that filing and laying open the relevant patent application, a decision or trial ruling to grant a patent, and the registration of the grant of the patent have been made according to the corrected specification or drawings.

 Trial for Invalidation (Patent Act Article 133, Utility Model Act 31)

-Due to a mistake of an examiner, some patents which should not have been granted may exist.
-In such cases, an interested party or an examiner may request for a trial to invalidate the defective patent.
+There may be some patents which should not have been granted.
+In such cases, an interested party or an examiner may request a trial to review the validity of an issued patent.
 For a patent containing two or more claims, a request for trial for invalidation may be made for each claim.

 Grounds for invalidation are generally the same as the grounds for rejection of a patent application.

 A trial for invalidation may be requested even after the expiration of the patent right.
 Where a trial decision to invalidate a patent becomes final and conclusive, the patent right shall be deemed never to have existed; however, where a patent is invalidated by any reason that arose after the granting of a patent, the patent right is deemed not to have existed from the time when such reason is originated.

 Trial to Invalidate Registration for Extension of Patent (Patent Act Article 134)